 - Draft brief educational materials, flyers, and action alerts, and prepare reports on engagement and outreach activities and outcomes.

-- Passion for and solid experience in community organizing or social justice advocacy, preferably on issues that fall within the ACLU’s strategic priorities;
+- 3-6 years’ progressively responsible experience in community organizing and/or social justice advocacy, preferably on issues that fall within the ACLU’s strategic priorities (relevant campus and/or volunteer experience is applicable);

 - Exceptional interpersonal skills, including an ability to form groups and navigate and resolve conflict in a manner that values and respects relationships with colleagues inside and outside the ACLU of Alaska;